virgili0/Virgilio/Topics/starting-a-data-project.md

 A good practice is to use [Zotero](https://www.zotero.org/), a document manager that allows you to keep track of all your research.

 You can then repeat this process in a more specific way, for example by looking for a survey paper on convolutional networks applied to the diagnosis of medical images.

+Once you collected the mosst important papers for your research, document your exploration!

+Tools like MindMup[https://www.mindmup.com/] can help you in this task.

+Consider the [Rhizomaps](http://spdrdng.com/posts/rhizomapping-rhizomaps-rhizomatic-learning-mindmapping-speed-reading-tip-17-take-notes-with-mindmaps-and-rhizomaps) approach too, it really helps in dumping our thoughts on paper.

 #### Warning
 Before reading any paper [**read this!**](https://web.stanford.edu/class/ee384m/Handouts/HowtoReadPaper.pdf)